A Thousand Miles Away

 "A Thousand Miles Away" is a 1956 song recorded by the American doo-wop group The Heartbeats.
 The song was written by James Sheppard and William H. Miller.
+The sequel, "Daddy's Home", also written by Sheppard and performed by his group Shep and the Limelites, was released in 1961.
+It did even better on the charts, reaching #2 on the US Billboard Hot 100.

 Background

 Sheppard co-wrote the song after his ex-girlfriend moved away to Texas.